tonethar/IGME-430-Fall-2024/exercises/4-simple-http-add-client.md

 ## IV.
 Homework
 - In **rich-client.html**, add HTML and JS to get the "View Current Time" section of the page working:
-  - When a button is clicked, it calls `/timeJSON` and displays the results
+  - when a button is clicked, it calls `/timeJSON` and displays the results
+  - BTW - why is the time that `/timeJSON` gives us now off by several hours?
 - Add an `<img>` tag to **rich-client.html** that displays **/dankmemes** at the bottom of the page (I made mine `width="200"`)
 - Push the changes to GitHub
 - Be sure that `npm test` still passes locally and on GitHub